randriu/synthesis/README.md

 Building in the debug mode using the commands above also disables link-time optimizations, accelerating compilation.
 The script uses different folders for the release (`storm/build`) and the debug (`storm/build_debug`) versions of Storm.

 ## Running PAYNT

 Upon enabling the Python environment:

 ```shell
 source env/bin/activate
 ```

-PAYNT is executed using the command in the following form:
+PAYNT can be executed using the command in the following form:

 ```shell
 python3 paynt/paynt.py [OPTIONS]